Moreh Responsibilities

 2. Shaping and influencing the ethos of the Assembly.

-4. Making budget recommendations regarding staff, ministries and facilities.
+4. Making budget recommendations regarding staff, ministries, and facilities.

 5. Writing an annual Assembly report/vision paper to the congregation